 Nevada currently produces a whopping 3,903.8 MW of solar energy per year.* That said, Google's Project Sunroof indicates that the state has plenty of room to grow.
 The study suggests that 95% of Nevada's buildings are solar-viable and could produce up to 10,900 MW of solar power annually,* the equivalent of removing 1.4 million cars from the road for a year.

 - *.
 Google, Project Sunroof.
 (August 2021) https://sunroof.withgoogle.com/data-explorer/place/ChIJcbTe-KEKmYARs5X8q...

 What are the advantages of going solar in Nevada?

-Going solar in Nevada will do more than reduce your tax bill.
+Solar panels for homes in Nevada do more than reduce the homeowners' tax bills.
 The state has seen a significant decrease in solar system installation costs over the past five years.
 As a result, the payback period has dropped to only 8 to 9.8 years, meaning that your solar system will pay for itself in less than a decade.
 Additionally, installing a standard 5.9 kW system on your home can lead to as much as $33,700 in lifetime savings.

 Solar systems can help keep Nevada's stunning scenery clean and unpolluted for future generations as well.
 Solar power systems drastically reduce greenhouse gas that homes and businesses produce as they improve local air quality.* In fact, installing a standard 5 kW solar system at your home has the same CO2-reducing effects as planting 200 trees.*